-- p.
-Reviews and adheres to the clinical site agreement(s) if the course professor will be on site at any time. - q.
-Collaborates with PD/PC and Global Initiatives Director to ensure international learning experiences are coordinated and meet course and program objectives. - r.
-Ensures clinical hours scheduled match clinical hours permitted for the course. - s.
+- o.
+Reviews and adheres to the clinical site agreement(s) if the course professor will be on site at any time. - p.
+Ensures clinical hours scheduled match clinical hours permitted for the course. - q.
 Reviews any opportunities and requests for alternative clinical experiences for alignment with course objectives and BON clinical hour definitions and gives approval if appropriate (e.g., simulation, IPE, other precepted experiences).
-If approved for clinical hours, the course professor refers to the ACC or PC for verification that a contract is in place. - t.
-Meets periodically, as appropriate, with course teaching team including clinical instructors (e.g., at the beginning and end of the semester). - u.
-Serves as a resource as needed for clinical faculty in problem-solving student issues in the clinical setting. - v.
-Reviews course-level reports from Typhon that students completed the required clinical hours and reviews students' recorded skills/experiences; considers course revisions as needed. - w.
-Identifies, as appropriate, future clinical/lab areas for educational experiences in concert with PD and the ACC. - x.
-Course faculty in collaboration with clinical faculty provide orientation to APRN preceptors in the following areas: course objectives, program/track requirements, supervision expectations, and evaluation of students.
+If approved for clinical hours, the course professor refers to the Specialty Lead for verification that a contract is in place. - r.
+Meets periodically, as appropriate, with course teaching team including clinical instructors (e.g., at the beginning and end of the semester). - s.
+Serves as a resource as needed for clinical faculty in problem-solving student issues in the clinical setting.

+- t.
+Reviews course-level reports from Typhon that students completed the required clinical hours and reviews students' recorded skills/experiences; considers course revisions as needed. - u.
+Identifies, as appropriate, future clinical/lab areas for educational experiences in concert with PL and the SLs. - v.
+Course faculty in collaboration with clinical faculty provide orientation to APRN preceptors in the following areas: course objectives, program/track requirements, supervision expectations, and evaluation of students. - w.
+Collaborates with PL/SL and Director of Global Initiatives to ensure international learning experiences are coordinated and meet course and program objectives.